SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `homepageHidden` (optional, boolean): Set to `true` iff a homepage does not have to be displayed for the radio channel.
 If omitted, `false`.

+## Topics

+* `topicColors` (optional, JSON): A JSON dictionary describing all topic colors.
+Key (string) is the topic `urn` (the topic unique identifier), value (a JSON dictionary) has two properties:
+	* `firstColor` (mandatory, string): The first topic gradient primary hex color.
+Used in background in topic and show pages.
+	* `secondColor` (mandatory, string): The second topic gradient primary hex color.
+Used in background in topic and show pages.
+    * `reduceBrightness` (optional, boolean): Set to `true` if the brightness of the colors should be reduced for contrast purpose.
+If omitted, `false`.

 ## Shows

 * `predefinedShowPagePreferred` (optional, boolean): Set to `true` iff show pages need to be displayed with the predefined layout (ie: only one predefined section with available episodes).
 If omitted, `false`.